chadwickcasp/laser_image_analysis/README.md

   the spreadsheet.

 ###### Macros called in Analysis_Pipeline:

-  -SetPoint.ijm - Marks the center of the image and uses this as a reference point.
+  - SetPoint.ijm - Marks the center of the image and uses this as a reference point.

-  -CropStack.ijm - The laser points should be equidistant from the reference point.
-This crops out all image features
-    that are outside of the laser point's range.
+  - CropStack.ijm - The laser points should be equidistant from the reference point.
+This crops out all image features that are outside of the laser point's range.

-  -Colorize.ijm - This module correctly thresholds the image and converts it into 8-bit in order to perform particle
+  - Colorize.ijm - This module correctly thresholds the image and converts it into 8-bit in order to perform particle analysis
-    analysis

-  -LaserSelect.ijm - Allows the laser points to be manually selected.
+  - LaserSelect.ijm - Allows the laser points to be manually selected.
 This is to be run when the automation is failing.

 ###### Coupling_Pipeline:
   The pipeline used to analyze coupling region images.
 When results put into the spreadsheet, this calculates the low